-While the predictive power of preferences à la homo moralis remains to be analyzed carefully, we argue that at first glance the behavior of homo moralis seems to be broadly compatible with experimental evidence.
-What's more, homo moralis may explain why many subjects justify their behavior in the lab by saying that they wanted to "do the right thing" (see, e.g., Dawes and Thaler, 1988, Charness and Dufwenberg, 2006).
-While we leave theoretical analyses of the policy implications of such moral preferences for future research, we note that in our model the degree of morality, that is, the weight attached to the second goal, is independent of the interaction at hand.
+ond goal, is independent of the interaction at hand.
 Hence, the degree of morality cannot be "crowded out" in any direct sense by economic incentives or laws.
 For instance, if one were to change an interaction (for example public goods provision) by way of paying people for "doing the right thing" (say, contributing the socially optimal amount), or by way of punishing them for doing otherwise, this would change the payoff function, and thus also the behavior of homo moralis, but in an easily predictable way, since homo moralis cares neither about other's opinion of her, nor about other's actual payoffs.
 Moreover, our theory predicts that if one and the same individual is engaged in multiple pairwise interactions of the sort analyzed here, perhaps with a different index of assortativity associated with each interaction (say, one interaction taking place within the extended family and another one in a large anonymous market), then this individual will exhibit different degrees of morality in these interactions, adapted to the various indices of assortativity.

 Some new ground has been covered here, but many deep and important questions about ultimate causes behind human motivation remain unanswered.
 For instance, what are the effects of group size?
-What are the effects of simultaneous engagement in multiple interactions?
+Can the theory be generalized so as to explain stable preference heterogeneity in populations?
 What happens in truly asymmetric interactions, such as between parents and children, men and women, or individuals in hierarchies?